timfayz/SEM/docs/explanation.md

 In this way, I want to emphasize that creating elements isn't *chaotic and messy* process.
 In contrast, creating elements takes some patience, premeditate and conventions.
 But for now skip the details and move closer to the point.

 ###Usage
-So, if you look more carefully at the classes we have created at the penultimate example you may notice we can already "draw" some GUI-elements.
-For example: blockquote,  buttons (blue, green), successful/warning/error messages, input etc. Let's create some of them:
+So, if you look more carefully at the classes we have created at the "real-life" example you may notice we can already "draw" some GUI-elements.
+For example: blockquote,  buttons (blue, green), successful/warning/error messages, inputs etc. Let's create some of them:
 ```HTML
 ...
 <body class="c-black">